 What is a wetsuit?

-Wetsuit is a technical garment to keep the body warm in the water.
+The wetsuit is a technical garment to keep the body warm in the water.

-What are wetsuit made of?
+What is wetsuit made of?

 Wetsuit, as a technical clothing item, is generally made of neoprene.

 A neoprene creates a layer between the skin and the outside environment, in surfing terms, that would be the water.
 Neoprene is a synthetic rubber that contains small bubbles of nitrogen gas when made for use as wetsuit material.

 The surf brand Patagonia on the other designed and uses their own – neoprene free rubber Yulex.
 Yulex is natural rubber, and Patagonia wetsuits are made out of 85% neoprene free material.

 What is wetsuit good for?